InfernalSuite/AdvancedSlimePaper/.docs/config/convert-world-to-srf.md

 ### Usage as API

-The importer tool may be used as a dependency in your projects to import worlds programatically.
+The importer tool may be used as a dependency in your projects to import worlds programmatically.

 The basic usage of the API is as follows:
 ```java